NativeScript/docs/content/ui/text-field.md

 })
 ```

-Emitted when the field loses focus.
+Emitted when the TextField loses focus.

 ## Native component